r-spatial/rgee/paper.md

 # Availability

 `rgee` is open source software made available under the Apache 2.0 license.
-It can be installed through CRAN (------) using: install.packages("------"). `rgee` can also be installed from its GitHub repository using the remotes package: remotes::install_github("-------").
-A serie of examples about the use of `rgee` are available [here](https://csaybar.github.io/rgee-examples/README.html).
+It can be installed through CRAN using: install.packages("rgee"). `rgee` can also be installed from its GitHub repository using the remotes package: remotes::install_github("r-spatial/rgee").
+A serie of examples about the use of `rgee` are available [here](https://r-spatial.github.io/rgee-examples/README.html).

+# Acknowledgments

+The authors wish to thank Justin Braaten for reviewing and his helpful comments during the preparation of this manuscript and the develop of rgee.

 # References